Henan Theological Seminary: Brief history

 In 1989, the Henan Provincial Christian Council established the one-year "Henan Christian Theological Training Center" in a small church courtyard on Xinglong Street, Luoyang City.
 There was only one class of 80 students with a study program of one year.

 In 1993, the training center was moved to Songzhai Village in the northern suburbs of Zhengzhou City, the provincial capital.
 A small two-story building of 620 square meters was built on the homestead of Sister Yang, a Christian, to run the school, enrolling 130 students in two classes.
 The conditions were quite simple.

 In 1999, the school acquired 15 mu of land in Zhengzhou Economic Development Zone and started construction of a new campus.

 In July 2000, with the help and hard prayers of many parties, the first phase of the seminary was successfully completed.
-It includes teaching buildings, student dormitories, the church, and the dining hall, covering an area of 5,894 square meters and costing nearly 5 million yuans.
+It includes teaching buildings, student dormitories, the church, and the dining hall, covering an area of 5,894 square meters and costing nearly 5 million yuan.
 In the same year, the school moved to the new campus, the schooling system was changed to two years, and enrollment was open to the whole province.
 There were 200 students in three classes at the school.

 In 2006, the seminary opened two branches in the cities of Xuchang and Jiaozuo, with 100 students each.
 A faculty apartment building was also built that same year, allowing faculty to move out of the student dining hall.

 In 2010, the school was upgraded to "Henan Bible School", a three-year college.

 In 2017, the school was further upgraded to "Henan Theological Seminary", a four-year undergraduate institution.

 Present situation

-The main mission of Henan Theological Seminary is to cultivate qualified Christian talents loving both the religion and the motherland, proficient in theological doctrines, well versed in traditional Chinese culture, have excellent conduct, and are willing to engage in church ministry in Henan.
+The main mission of Henan Theological Seminary is to cultivate qualified Christian talents loving both the religion and the motherland, proficient in theological doctrines, well versed in traditional Chinese culture, having excellent conduct, and willing to engage in church ministry in Henan.
 In addition to its four-year undergraduate program, the school also trains in-service pastoral staff.
 There are both common courses and professional theological courses.
 The theology courses include systematic theology, biblical theology, historical theology, practical theology, etc. And computer courses and musical instrument courses (including erhu, guzheng, piano, etc.) are also available for enhancement of practical skills.
 There are currently more than 260 students on campus.
 Since its establishment, the seminary has cultivated nearly 3,000 graduates, who mostly serve in the churches across Henan.

 The current president of the seminary is Rev. Tang Weimin.
 The faculty includes 16 full-time teachers and 10 part-time teachers.

 As for the book collection of the seminary library, there are currently about 50,000 paper books and 50,000 electronic books.

 Address: No. 31, Shangying Street, Haihang East Road, Economic Development Zone, Zhengzhou City, Henan Province, China.